Dingalibala99/Binary-trees/README.md

         }
     }
 }
-This method works by:
+Key Points:

-Creating a new node with the given data.
+Inserting a new node:
 If the tree is empty, the new node becomes the root.
-If not, it traverses the tree:
+The algorithm compares the new node's value with existing nodes and traverses the tree to the left or right.
-If the data is less than the current node, it moves to the left.
+The node is inserted in the correct position based on the comparison.
-If the data is greater, it moves to the right.
+In-order Traversal Method
-Once a null pointer (an empty child) is found, it inserts the new node.
+The inOrder() function traverses the tree in ascending order (left, root, right).

-5. In-order Traversal
+javascript
-The inOrder() function recursively visits nodes in ascending order: left, root, right.
+Copy code
 function inOrder(node) {
   if (node != null) {
     inOrder(node.left);  // Visit the left subtree